guotao19800427/AI_II/README.md

 # AI_mockup
-Long long age, I made this HTML/CSS mockup compatible with IE6...
+A HTML/CSS mockup for a protol website.